 Skip to main content

-All full-time students, both residential and non-residential, can be seen in the Health Center to be evaluated for health concerns regardless of insurance.
-Most services within the office are covered by your tuition.
+All full‑time students (Undergraduate ≥ 12 credits; Graduate ≥ 9 credits), both residential or non-residential, can be seen at the Health Center for evaluation of health concerns regardless of insurance.
+Most in‑office services are covered by your tuition.

 • Gender-affirming care